-Analysis | Rich people prefer Grey Poupon, white people own pets: the data behind the cultural divide
+Analysis | What we buy can be used to predict our politics, race or education — sometimes with more than 90 percent accuracy

 In the world of television in 2016, some of the top-ten predictors of whiteness were watching “Rudolph the Red-Nosed Reindeer,” “American Pickers,” “The Big Bang Theory” and the Kentucky Derby.
 If we’re looking at specific brand names, the top 10 included Thomas’ English muffins, Sweet Baby Ray’s barbecue sauce and Stove Top stuffing.

-More generally, in consumer products, the best predictor of whiteness was whether or not someone owned a pet — followed closely by whether or not they owned a flashlight.
+More generally, in consumer products, the best predictor of whiteness was whether someone owned a pet — followed closely by whether they owned a flashlight.
 Many of the differences appear to be correlated with wealth and homeownership, areas in which America suffers from vast racial disparities.

 [‘We haven’t made any progress’: Black homeownership is stuck near 30-year lows]

-The Federal reserve has found that the median net worth of a white household in 2016 was 9.7 times greater than that of a black one.
+The Federal Reserve has found that the median net worth of a white household in 2016 was 9.7 times greater than that of a black one.

 Each analysis is binary, meaning that although the authors frame everything in terms of predicting whether someone is white, or high income, or male, the direct opposite is equally true.
-In other words, “doesn’t own a pet” predicts that someone isn’t white just strongly as “owns a pet” predicts that someone is white.
+In other words, “doesn’t own a pet” predicts that someone isn’t white just as strongly as “owns a pet” predicts that someone is white.

-To maintain statistical integrity the authors were only able to break the population into two categories, “white” and “nonwhite,” which may hide differences across a large and diverse population.
+To maintain statistical integrity, the authors were able to break the population into only two categories, “white” and “nonwhite,” which may hide differences across a large and diverse population.

-Within the surveys they analyzed, social attitudes were and media habits were almost as closely linked to race as consumer behavior was.
+Within the surveys they analyzed, social attitudes and media habits were almost as closely linked to race as consumer behavior was.
 The racial differences in social attitudes were particularly notable.

 By a relatively large margin, the view that best predicted being white in 2016 was “approve of police striking citizens.”
-In previous decades, the best indicator of whiteness was saying that the government was already spending the right amount (or too much) on improving the condition of black residents.
+In previous decades, the best indicator of whiteness was saying that the government was spending the right amount (or too much) on improving the condition of black residents.

 On other issues, the gap has closed.
 “In 1976,” the authors write, “one could correctly predict race based on views towards government spending 74 percent of the time but by 2016 this number was down to 56 percent.”